 Don't forget the horses!

 While the royal family may be passionate about pups, most family members also have a fondness for horses.
-Queen Elizabeth loves riding and breeding racehorses.
+Queen Elizabeth loved riding and breeding racehorses.
 Princess Anne grew up to love horses just as much as her mother.
 She competed in the Olympics as an equestrian.
 Her daughter Zara would later do the same.
 Prince Charles, William and Harry are all keen polo players.

 If you didn't know it already, this confirms just how much of an animal-loving bunch the royal family really are.
 Even when things get tough, just like us, they turn to the comfort and friendship of their canine companions.
-And tortoise.